 listen to music with candles burning or just sitting quietly in candlelight.
 As the days get darker, add light to your day.

 3. 31 Days of Gifts You So Deserve

-Yes, it’s coming back.
-I’ll be making an announcement soon for 31 Days of Gifts you so Deserve.
+Give this gift to yourself and everyone you love, no wrapping required.
 This daily email program will help you engage in the best parts of this magical time of year.

 4. take a walk